The first sign of the new Jem doll line appeared very suddenly after it was announced. It was a Jem doll to

 Back open.

-Bodysuit second part: Glittery holographic techno bodysuit, with
+Glittery holographic techno bodysuit, with

-Underneath the body piece.
-Not recommended to be taken off, since it's so difficult to put back on it might break in all the seams
+Worn underneath the body piece.
+Not recommended to be taken off, since it's so difficult to put back on it might

 Back.

-Gloves: Chromed pink and violet, which are supposed to be put
+Chrome pink and violet fabric, which are to be put over the chromed hands.

 Open.